Catherine Forrester Counselling

 Being outside and connecting with the natural world has long been a major source of support for me.
 Spending time in nature has been proven to have a positive contribution to mental health for many people and I am delighted to be able to offer counselling outdoors.

-I offer in-person sessions from a two-acre woodland site on the edge of a National Trust Common.
-The site offers a variety of spaces in which we can work: seated together on chairs under cover, in open grassland, or in woodland.
+I offer in-person sessions from Sladebank Woods, a beautiful young woodland site in Stroud.
+The site offers a variety of spaces in which we can work: seated together on chairs under a large pine tree, in an open orchard, or walking in woodland.
 You might choose to walk together for some or all of your session.
 Your needs will change day to day and we can adapt accordingly.

 I trained as a Humanistic and Integrative counsellor at Bath Centre for Psychotherapy and Counselling.
 I have worked with clients with a range of presenting issues including depression, anxiety, panic attacks, phobias, eating disorders, relationship issues, and PTSD.